kenlhlui/pydatacuration-p/docs/tui/README.md

     <img src="02_input_info_and_dl.gif" width="70%" height="70%">

 3. After you see the message `✅ Curation report generated successfully.`, you can copy the command shown in the terminal to open the output folder in Windows File Explorer.

+    You should copy the whole line from `explorer.exe` to the end of the double quote (")

+    A

     <img src="03_view_files.gif" width="70%" height="70%">